 I like that science seeks to create some sense of order and understanding in an otherwise extremely complex world.
 When I was younger, my mom was a teacher, and she would bring home do-it-yourself experiment kits.
 I loved working on these and began envisioning myself as a scientist early on.

 Today, I am interested in stem cell biology, metabolism, and epigenetics.
 I am pursuing my PhD so that I will ultimately have the freedom to choose among multiple science-oriented career tracks, including academia and science policy.
 I selected Gerstner Sloan Kettering because of the unique student-centered structure of the program.
 I particularly appreciate that the first-year lab rotations are separated from the course work.
 This enables students to get the most out of each component instead of juggling both.

-Ruth L. Kirschstein Predoctoral Individual National Research Service Award from the Eunice Kennedy Shriver National Institute of Health & Human Development (2019-2022)
+- Ruth L. Kirschstein Predoctoral Individual National Research Service Fellowship, NIH Eunice Kennedy Shriver National Institute of Child Health & Human Development (2019-2022)